ldtteam/MinecoloniesWiki/pages/src/source/misc/competition.md

 - The competition is in 1.19.2 only.
 - You don't have to hand in a finished style.
 But we expect as a minimum all buildings in the fundamentals folder + guard tower + barracks
 - Higher completeness results in a better grade.
-- Don't use more than 3 mods aside minecolonies an dependencies (not counting the dependencies of the other mods).
+- Don't use more than 3 mods aside minecolonies and dependencies (not counting the dependencies of the other mods).
 Make sure to use more popular mods.
 - Make sure that the builder is able to build the blocks from that mod (Might result in disqualification if not).
 - All blocks must be obtainable in survival
 - End of competition is Saturday 15th anywhere in the world (Basically the moment the last country enters Sunday entrance is over)